Who is eligible for a COVID-19 vaccine?

 - The Johnson & Johnson (Janssen) vaccine for use in persons 18 years and older.

 All COVID-19 vaccines are free to Floridians.
 The Florida Department of Health will continue to provide information to the general public as other COVID-19 vaccines become available.

-Effective Monday, April 5, 2021 all Florida residents shall be eligible to receive any COVID-19 vaccine as prescribed by the Food and Drug Administration.
-The Pfizer vaccine is authorized for persons age 16 and up.
+All Florida residents 12 years and older are eligible to receive a COVID-19 vaccine as prescribed by the Food and Drug Administration.
+The Pfizer vaccine is authorized for persons age 12 and up.
 The Moderna and Janssen (Johnson and Johnson) vaccines are authorized for persons age 18 and up.
 To learn more, click here.

 Both full-time and seasonal residents are eligible to get their COVID-19 vaccines in Florida.
 Someone should only get their shot in Florida, however, if they will be in Florida for the time period needed to receive both shots.

 Additionally, anyone in the state for the purpose of providing goods or services is also eligible to receive the COVID-19 vaccine in Florida.